you feel confused about alcohol use? On one hand, you know that

 Alcohol is not for pregnant women.
 Alcohol can cause serious brain

-damage and lifelong behavioral and learning disorders in your
+damage and lifelong behavioral and learning disorders in your baby

 if you drink when you’re pregnant.
 Drinking while pregnant